oscar-system/Singular.jl/docs/src/noncommutative.md

 All constructors returns a tuple, $R, x$ consisting of a parent object $R$ and an array $x$ of variables from which elements of the algebra can be constructed.

-For constructors taking an ordering, two orderings can be specified, one for term ordering, and another for ordering of module components.
-They can occur in either order, the first taking precedence over the other, when the algebra elements are used to represent module generators.
-If either is not specified, the indicated default is used.
-The options for term ordering are the symbols `:lex`, `:deglex`, `:degrevlex`,`:neglex`, `:negdeglex` and `:negdegrevlex`, and the options for module component ordering are `comp1min` and `comp1max`.
+For constructors taking an ordering, two orderings can be specified by symbol, one for term ordering, and a second one for ordering of module components.
+The first ordering can also be specified by a non-symbol as with `PolynomialRing`.

 By default there will only be one parent object in the system for each combination of arguments.
 This is accomplished by making use of a global cache.